Sudio Niva true wireless earphones review. How does the Swedish manufacturer’s first true wireless product fare in terms of design and sound quality?

 As for battery life, I’ve not measured it by the clock but after a whole week of 1-2 hour usage per day, the music’s still going strong.
 Down the road, I think I’d probably just need to recharge the charging case once per week.

-I think the Sudio Nivå is splendid as travelling gear.
+I think the Sudio Niva is splendid as travelling gear.
 It’s lightweight.
 The charging case also eliminates the need to recharge often.
-For a tropical guy like me who’s unused to heavy winter clothing and all that, the lack of messy wires tangling with the rest of my belongings is definitely something I’d appreciate when travelling.
+For a tropical guy like me who’s unused to heavy winter clothing and all that, the lack of messy wires tangling with the rest of my belongings is definitely something I appreciate too.

 Overall chic design and respectable sound mean the Nivå is great for street listening, provided one isn’t too demanding about sound enhancement.
 Hey, have I mentioned the right earbud works like a Bluetooth phone earpiece too?